-Alexander Luft is writer and teacher living in Sydney and Chicago.
+Alexander Luft is a writer and teacher in Chicago.
 He is a Ph.D. candidate in the Program for Writers and the University of Illinois at Chicago and in the department of Music, Media and Cultural Studies at Macquarie University.

-Alex has taught courses in creative writing, American literature, composition, journalism and media studies.
-He first taught at the University of Missouri in 2012 and continues to teach at both Macquarie and UIC.
+Alex has taught courses in creative writing, American and British literature, composition, journalism and media studies.
+He first taught at the University of Missouri in 2012 before teaching at UIC, Macquarie and Roosevelt University.

 Trained as a magazine journalist, Alex received a B.J. in magazine writing from the University of Missouri School of Journalism in 2009.
-After a short and wildly unsuccessful reporting career, he returned to MU and earned his M.A. in English in 2013.
+He returned to MU and earned his M.A. in English in 2013.
 He was accepted to UIC that year as a Betty Smith Stuart Fellow.